Medical information for patients

 Causes

-Each person is different but there are some "trigger" factors which are commonly involved:
+Each person is different but there are some "trigger" factors that are commonly involved:

 Treatment and prevention